davidkim10/dropbox-cloud/README.md

 # SimpleCloud: A Lightweight Dropbox Alternative

-SimpleCloud: Your Efficient, User-Friendly Cloud Storage Solution.
+### Your Efficient, User-Friendly Cloud Storage Solution.

 Designed for speed and simplicity, SimpleCloud offers a streamlined alternative to Dropbox, focusing on essential features for individuals.
 Experience a clutter-free way to store, share, and manage your files, all while enjoying lower costs and enhanced performance.

 <p><strong>It is a mini Dropbox clone :)</strong></p>